inBeat/inbeat-website/content/top-influencers/tiktok/gardening/_index.md

 ---
-title: Top 10 Gardening TikTok Influencers in 2023
+title: Top 10 Gardening TikTok Influencers In 2023
 description: >-
   Find top gardening TikTok influencers in 2023.
-Most popular hashtags: #fyp #gardening #plants #garden.
+Most popular hashtags: #gardening #fyp #plants #garden.
 platform: TikTok
-hits: 1028
+hits: 762
-text_top: See the best TikTok influencers on inBeat.
+text_top: Analyze the most popular TikTok profiles on inBeat.
-text_bottom: Our search engine holds 1028 TikTok influencers like this for you to work with.
+text_bottom: Our database has 762 TikTok influencers like this for you to pitch.
 profiles:
   - username: "growingthroughtheweeds"
     fullname: >-